IGES Interface - Importing mandrel data into Cadfil

 4] If there are multiple points with the same coordinate only one of them is used.

-5] The points are automatically sorted in ascending X coordinate order for the mandrel definition, the order
+5] The points are automatically sorted in ascending X coordinate order for the mandrel definition, the order of the points in the IGES file does not matter.

 During the IGES import a file 'cadfil_iges_import_report.txt' is created in the current working folder and is displayed after the import.
 The report for the example is shown below.
 If there are errors in the IGES file then these will be reported to this file.